-The inspector reviewed two staff induction record, which confirmed that the induction provided to staff is at least three days as outlined within the domiciliary care agencies regulations.
+The inspector reviewed one staff induction record, which confirmed that the induction provided to staff is at least three days as outlined within the domiciliary care agencies regulations.
 It was identified that staff are required to complete initial induction and to shadow other staff employed by the agency for two weeks at the commencement of employment.
 The review of the records confirmed that new staff completed a local and corporate induction and were supported to complete the NISCC Induction standards.
-Induction was also provided to staff provided from another domiciliary care agency.

 There were systems in place to monitor staff performance and to ensure that they received support and guidance.
-A review of the training matrix confirmed that the staff received performance reviews twice a year and completed competency and capability assessments in relation to medicines management and managing tenants' finances.
+A review of the records confirmed that the staff received performance reviews twice a year and completed competency and capability assessments in relation to medicines management and managing tenants' finances.
 These areas were monitored by the management team as part of their quality monitoring processes.